flyway/flywaydb.org/documentation/configuration/skipDefaultResolvers.md

 # skipDefaultResolvers

 ## Description
 Whether default built-in resolvers (sql and jdbc) should be skipped.
-If true, only [custom resolvers](/documentation/configuration/resolvers) are used.
+If `true`, only [custom resolvers](/documentation/configuration/resolvers) are used.

 ## Default
 false